aniketprashar/Terraform-Notebook/Azure-Terraform/Readme.md

 # Azure Terraform

-## Basic Structure:
+## Basic Structure

 `main.tf` - main configuration file
 `variables.tf` - variables used for deployment
 `terraform.tfvars` - update variable settings.
 Name must be terraform.tfvars.
-For custom name use `*.auto.tfvars` `Terraform locals` - Assign a name to an expression like company name which doesn't need to be changed frequently but will have many instances which can be changed at once.
-Overuse can make code difficult to read.
+For custom name use `*.auto.tfvars` `locals.tf` - Assign a name to an expression like company name which doesn't need to be changed frequently but will have many instances which can be changed at once.
+Overuse can make code difficult to read
+`output.tf` - Shows output value

 ## Terraform Commands V1